music dictionary : Ad - Ad

 adorabile(Italian) adorable

-Adoración(Spanish, literally 'adoration') religious folksong from South America, form example, aguinaldo or villancico
+(Spanish f.) religious folksong from Latin America, for example, aguinaldo or villancico

 Adorador(Spanish m.) worshipper